ahmed-fawzy99/CSE325-Major-Task-2/README.md

 Members are:

-1. Mr AB: Senior Agile Developer, T-Shaped.
+1. Mr AB: Senior Agile Developer, T-Shaped. **MOST effcient** as front-end BUT can fill other roles

-2. Mr XY: Senior Agile Developer, T-Shaped.
+2. Mr XY: Senior Agile Developer, T-Shaped. **MOST effcient** as tester BUT can fill other roles

-3. Mr ZZ: Senior Agile Developer, T-Shaped.
+3. Mr ZZ: Senior Agile Developer, T-Shaped. **MOST effcient** as integrator BUT can fill other roles

-4. Mr AY: Senior Agile Developer, T-Shaped.
+4. Mr AY: Senior Agile Developer, T-Shaped. **MOST effcient** as back-end BUT can fill other roles

-5. Mr IO: Senior Agile Developer, T-Shaped.
+5. Mr IO: Senior Agile Developer, T-Shaped. **MOST effcient** as back-end BUT can fill other roles

 ---